-- Any time a container of fish is discarded in one action and can be confidently quantified by the reviewer, a single catch entry that represents identified species will be submitted with a total count entered in the UNIT_COUNT field.
+- Any time a container of fish is discarded in one action, and a count can be determined, a single catch entry that represents identified species will be submitted with a total count entered in the UNIT_COUNT field.
 Discarded catch dumped from the container that cannot be classified to a regulated species will be counted and recorded as FISH, NK.
-Groundfish species that are identified should have a total count assigned to each catch entry. - 2.
-UNKNOWN KEPT OR DISCARDED: Fish that land on deck or fall off sorting tables/conveyors and are not recovered or picked up by crew cannot be confidently tracked.
-If multiples of the same species are observed landing on deck and cannot be tracked a reviewer can assign disposition code 900 to catch entries with a UNIT_COUNT > 1. - 3.
-Fish that wash out of a scupper in a single instance can be annotated as 1 catch entry for each species observed, disposition code 099, and a UNIT_COUNT >1.
+Groundfish species that are identified should have a total count and a visually estimated weight assigned to each species catch entry.
+Note: if the contents cannot be identified and quantified, a reviewer should annotate a CSE- Bulk Discarding. - UNKNOWN KEPT OR DISCARDED: Fish that land on deck or fall off sorting tables/conveyors and are not recovered or picked up by crew cannot be confidently tracked.
+If multiples of the same species are observed landing on deck and cannot be tracked a reviewer can assign disposition code 900 to catch entries with a UNIT_COUNT > 1. - If >1 groundfish of the same species is discarded at the same time (i.e. washed overboard, discarded over the conveyor, etc.) reviewers can create a discard annotation with the count seen discarded.